ChazzKemal/Rubiks-Cube-Solver/README.md

 # Rubiks Cube Solver
 Bogazici University Mechanical Engineering Students Mechatronics Course Project.

 We, as five mechanical engineering students, have designed and built a Rubik's Cube Solver.
 The objective of this project is to solve a Rubik's Cube in a fully automated manner, the steps of which can also be controlled via a joystick which makes up the interactive user interface of this project.
-This solver's utilizes the Kociemba library to solve the Rubik's Cube from an arbitrary starting distribution.
+This solver utilizes the Kociemba library to solve the Rubik's Cube from an arbitrary starting distribution.
 This project involves four main steps:
 1. 3D Mechanical Design --> Finding the most feasible & cost-effective solution for the mechanical body & components
 2. Electrical Circuit --> Building a simple, safe & reliable electrical circuit that realizes the objective
 3. Computer Vision & Solving the Cube --> Using python to detect the colors on each face with Computer Vision, solving the cube using Kociemba library